SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Kvaerno5` - An A-L stable stiffly-accurate 5rd order ESDIRK method
 - `KenCarp5` - An A-L stable stiffly-accurate 5rd order ESDIRK method with splitting

+All of these methods have an option `nlsolve` which helps you specify the algorithm to use for solving non-linear equations that the algorithm comes across.
+You can set this as `NLNewton()`, `NLFunctional()` or `NLAnderson()`.
+Check out "[Specifying (Non)Linear Solvers](http://docs.juliadiffeq.org/latest/features/linear_nonlinear.html)" to know how to configure the nlsolver algorithm.

+#### Parallel Diagonally Implicit Runge-Kutta Methods

+- `PDIRK44` - A 2 processor 4th order diagonally non-adaptive implicit method.

+These methods also have option `nlsolve` same as SDIRK methods.
+These methods also need `f` to be thread safe.
+It parallelises the `nlsolve` calls inside the method.

 ##### Fully-Implicit Runge-Kutta Methods (FIRK)

 - `Radau5` - An A-B-L stable fully implicit Runge-Kutta method with internal